zippy84/vtkbool/README.md

 ## Errors and their meaning

-- *Bad shaped cells detected.*
+- *Contact failed with ...*

   At least one cell has a bad shape.
 For a cell with more than three points: not all points lie on the plane defined by the calculated surface normal.

-- *First/Second input has non-manifold edges.*
+- *Cannot prevent equal capture points.*

-  The contact goes through a non-manifold edge.
-A non-manifold edge is an edge that is shared by three or more cells.
-In general this is not a problem, unless they are part of the intersection.
+  ???

 - *There is no contact.*

   What it says.

-- *Contact ends suddenly.*
+- *At least one line-end has only one neighbor.*

   The intersection is incomplete.
-That is, an intersection line ends in the middle of a cell.
-The cell cannot be divided.
+Therefore the cell cannot be divided.

 - *Strips are invalid.*